xDylan03x/FlaskTemplate/README.md

 4. Run `git remote add origin SSH_URL` to set the new repository as the origin.
 5. Lastly, run `git push -u origin master` to push the initial commit to your new repository.
 From here, you can continue with step 1 of the "Getting Started" section above.

+Whenever you want to pull in new updates from this template repository, run the following commands:
+1. git fetch template
+2. git merge template/master